 What are some of the responsibilities of your role at the university?
 What does a typical day look like for you?

-My role at the university is Manager, Allied Health, which is responsible for the delivery of clinical interventions and supports for students by practitioners at Campus Wellbeing.
+My role at the university is Manager, Allied Health, which is responsible for the delivery of clinical interventions and supports for students by practitioners at Student Wellbeing.
 Essentially, my day has multiple components: meeting with and supporting students directly to provide intervention (1:1), supporting students via supervising and training practitioners who meet with them independently, or by designing/advocating for changes in university policies, procedures and systems in order to create better student experiences.

 What is the most challenging aspect of being a carer and also having a career?

 Managing expectations and email.
 Choosing to be a part time carer means that you value family and have set times to care directly for them, it does not mean that you are not engaged or with your work role.

 What are some of the strategies that you’ve used to overcome these and what have the impacts for you been both personally and professionally?